DeanJain/JavaBigdata/GCP.md

 - Managed by GCP snapshot service
 - Incremental backups possible too
 - Used to back up data from persistent disks

+#### Google Virtual Private Cloud
+ A VPC network is a global, private, isolated virtual network partition that provides managed network functionality on the GCP

+- VPC are global
+- Subnet in each region
+- resources are provisioned on the subnet
+- Each VPC must exist inside a project
+- Default VPC pre-created in each project
+- Can add additional VPCs
+    - AutoMode
+    - CustomMode

+Subnets
+- IP range partitions within global VPCs
+- VPCs have no IP ranges
+- Subnets are regional - can span zones inside a region
+- Network has to have at least one subnet before you can use it
+- Each subnet must have primary address range
+- Valid RFC 1918 CIDR block
+- Subnet ranges in same network cannot overlap
+- Subnet ranges in different networks can overlap

+### Cloud IAM
+Roles   diff roles defined
+Member  who can get access
+Policy  join both roles to member

+GCP Identities:
+- Google accounts
+- Service accounts
+- Google groups
+- GSuite domains
+- Cloud Identity domains

 ### Google COMPUTE ENGINE - Raw Vms